 After the File & Folder Watcher Trigger is set to monitor for files with subscription data, let's set up the Actions for the Task.

 These 5 actions will be launched step by step to achieve exactly the same effect as mail merge to send bulk email messages, but without using Microsoft Office.

 Notice the indent for the Split Text and If Actions relative to the For Each Action.
 That means that in every step of For Each loop, i.e., every time the For Each Action retrieves a line from the text file, indented Actions are performed as well.
 The For Each loop will run as many steps as necessary to process every line in the text file.

 Likewise, the indentation of the Send Email Action (relative to If Action) indicates that it is subordinate to the condition specified in If Action, rather than performed independently.
 Only when the condition in If Action is met (i.e., the number of remaining subscription days for a particular user is less than 30), the email reminder will be sent.

 Now, let's use For Each loop to process file contents line by line.
 Access the file content using Variable Wizard & Read From File variable.
 Set the For Each action to separate File content into lines by using Line break separator.

 In For Each options specify to ignore empty lines and lines starting with

 # character (in this example, the header row).

-These custom names will now be available in Variable Wizard (otherwise, the Variable Wizard will return generic names like Token 1, Token 2 and so on).
+These custom names will now be available in Variable Wizard.
+Otherwise, the Variable Wizard will return generic names like Token 1, Token 2 and so on.